centuryhopper/CustomNugetPackages/HandyBlazorComponents/README.md

     - Public getter:
       - IsCoolingDown, returns true if the CooldownTimer component is active
     - Parameters:
-          - CooldownTime: int
+          - CooldownTime: int (defaults to 30 seconds)
-          - MaxAttempts: int
+          - MaxAttempts: int (defaults to 5 attempts)
           - OnCooldownComplete: EventCallback (use this to call a function if needed once the cooldown completes)
 - **DynamicHandyGrid**:
   - This is a tool that you can use to display your collection of items in a grid view and perform crud operations on it.
+  - The documentation for this was pretty complicated to write so I will advise you check out my sample project example.
+I will make a youtube video on this soon.
   - You must wrap this component with a class that inherits from HandyGridStateAbstract
   - <DynamicHandyGrid @ref="dynamicHandyGrid" TItem="SomeClassThatYouCreate" Items="Items" />
 - **UploadComponent**: